 A/B testing (also known as split testing) allows you to compare two or more versions of your web page or other page elements to see which one performs better.

-In an A/B test, you can show multiple versions of your site to similar visitors at the same time by varying different page elements like optin forms, call to action, copy, etc. You can then compare conversions of your variations, and stick to the one that gives you the best result.
+In an A/B test, you can show multiple versions of your site to similar visitors at the same time by varying different page elements like optin forms, contact forms, call to action, copy, etc. You can then compare conversions of your variations, and stick to the one that gives you the best result.

 Essential A/B Testing Tools

 Thinking A/B testing is not for you because you don’t have the budget or resources for an enterprise-level solution?

 No worries!
 With the advent of Google Optimize, now everyone can conduct experiments to see what works best for their audience.
 Some of the tools you’ll need to conduct A/B tests on your site are:

 Google Analytics: A free website tracking tool that lets you easily analyze every user interaction on your site.